PurpleKingdomGames/roguelike-starterkit/README.md

 [Example](https://github.com/PurpleKingdomGames/roguelike-starterkit/blob/main/demo/src/main/scala/demo/TerminalEmulatorScene.scala)

-## Extras
+## More tools!

-The starter kit also provides:
+Indigo itself also provides other handy tools, such as:

 1. An implementation of Bresenham's Line algorithm, used in the tutorial for line of sight across a grid.
-2. A very, very simplistic path finding algorithm (just enough for the roguelike-tutorials).
+2. A path finding implementation.

 ## Roguelike UI

 The Roguelike Starterkit from 0.3.3 onwards includes a prototype UI system specifically for roguelikes.
-There is an example in the `UIScene` in the demo project in this repo.
+There is an example in the `UISubSystemScene` in the demo project in this repo.

 ![](imgs/rogue-paint-ui.png)